PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 changes; transactional hardening remains separate from this exact ownership checkpoint.

+The BatchMatMul-to-SE layout compatibility rule is now isolated in `passes/batchmatmul_se_layout.py`.
+Its complete 363-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves the BatchMatMul/Reshape source, NCHW Mean and axis remap, NHWC Conv gate branch, reverse gate adapter, Logistic and residual Mul merge, constant updates, alias rewiring, metadata and quantization propagation, fixed-point restart, pruning, statistics, and both ordered production positions.
+The lowerer retains a one-call private wrapper.

+The former giant direct-builder SE fixture is now a focused module and runs the pass owner and private wrapper on deep copies, comparing the complete ModelIR.
+LINEA supplies two measured zero-owner invocations before and after the move, records zero process-tree SWAP, and reproduces all five core artifacts byte for byte.
+Positive production ownership is therefore not claimed.
+The raw owner still performs a long sequence of constant, option, edge, metadata, and alias mutations without an immutable all-or-nothing plan; transactional hardening remains separate from this exact ownership checkpoint.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.